-A fleet of almost 600 vehicles, all of which fulfil the Euro 6 standard and use exclusively biodiesel when operating within Austria, plus eco training for every driver - with these measures Quehenberger is already off to a good start when it comes to reducing CO2 emissions.
+A fleet of almost 600 vehicles, all of which fulfill the Euro 6 standard and use exclusively biodiesel when operating within Austria, plus eco training for every driver—with these measures Quehenberger is already off to a good start when it comes to reducing CO2 emissions.
 But that is not enough for Austria’s market leader in retail logistics, who delivers to subsidiaries and shops in areas of high population density all over Europe.
 The need for an ever-growing flow of commodities calls for a complete transformation of urban distribution transport.

 Electric vehicles are ideal for city logistics

 For Quehenberger’s CEO Christian Fürstaller, the future of city logistics lies in electromobility.
 He believes that electric vehicles are ideally suited for urban distribution transport.
 According to him, being a family business comes with a certain sense responsibility for future generations.
 Which is why reducing the adverse effects on the climate and the environment caused by traffic and becoming less dependent on fossil fuels are core tasks in his eyes.
 This is the reason why Quehenberger Logistics is a member of Austria’s Council for Sustainable Logistics (CNL) and is taking part in the MAN eTruck field test.

 Sustainable transport solutions are highly popular with customers

 The MAN TGM 26.360E that Quehenberger has been testing since mid-September 2018 is based on a chassis with a folding lifting platform for accommodating swap bodies.
 Currently, it is mainly used for deliveries to various branches of the Austrian health and beauty retailer dm within the city of Salzburg.
 This combination is a perfect match, since sustainability is also an essential part of dm’s company philosophy.